-At times, precipitating particles are the primary source of polar cap ionization.
+At times, precipitating particles are the primary source of polar cap ionization resulting in higher than expected critical frequencies.
 Loss of electrons in the polar cap F region is the result of:

-- Electron-ion recombination as usual Plus - Polar wind transporting electrons out of the ionosphere Polar wind is the second most important mechanism responsible for removing electrons from the polar ionosphere, second only to recombination.
-Consequently, the polar wind decreases electron densities in the polar cap region beyond that normally encountered through recombination.
-Variation in the polar cap F region are greatest during the winter when the polar cap is darkest.
-Critical frequencies of 2-3 MHz are common in the winter and occasionally as low as 1 MHz.
+- Electron-ion recombination as usual Plus - Polar wind transporting electrons out of the ionosphere Polar wind is the second most important mechanism responsible for removing electrons from the polar cap ionosphere, second only to recombination.
+Consequently, the polar wind decreases electron densities in the polar cap region beyond that normally encountered through recombination, resulting in lower than expected critical frequencies.
+Variations in the polar cap F region are greatest during the winter when the polar cap is darkest.
+Critical frequencies of 2 - 3 MHz are common in the winter and occasionally as low as 1 MHz.
+In the summer during solar maximum polar cap critical frequencies can be as high as 5 to 6 MHz.
 At times the polar cap F1 region can be stronger than the F2 region.
-13.3.2 F Region in the Auroral Oval The auroral oval F region (Figure 24) is similar to the F region at mid latitudes including diurnal and seasonal variations, the winter anomaly, variations with the solar cycle, etc. However, electron densities on the poleward side of the oval, and extending a few degrees into the polar cap, are often enhanced by precipitation of electrons from the solar wind and outer magnetosphere.
+13.4.2 F Region in the Auroral Oval The auroral oval F region (the green area in Figure 25) is similar to the F region at mid latitudes including diurnal and seasonal variations, the winter anomaly, variations with the solar cycle, etc. However, electron densities on the poleward side of the oval and extending a few degrees into the polar cap are often enhanced by precipitation of electrons from the solar wind and outer magnetosphere.
+The polar cap is the yellow part of Figure 25.
 The enhancements are generally not uniform.
 Large variations in electron densities can occur over relatively short distances due to irregularities in the precipitation.
-Ion precipitation is particularly strong in the cusp region highlighted in Figure 24.
+Ion precipitation is particularly strong in the cusp region highlighted in red in Figure 25.
 In addition, transport of plasma over the pole contributes significantly to late night ionization levels within the auroral oval.
 On the equatorial side of the oval, night time depletions in electron and ion densities form F region ionospheric troughs, including the main trough described in the next section.
 These factors cause propagation of HF radio signals through the auroral zones to be more erratic than at mid-latitudes.

-Figure 24 High Latitude Regions (source: ResearchGate) 13.3.3 High Latitude F Region Irregularities Irregularities in the high latitude F region include:
+Figure 25 High Latitude Regions (source: ResearchGate) 13.4.3 High Latitude F Region Irregularities Irregularities in the high latitude F region include: